 - The Highwayman

-- Bess
+- Bess the landlord's daughter

 - Tim the ostler

-- King George's Men
+- King Gearge's Men

-As we saw after yesterday's character analysis, it's not a clear-cut decision when deciding who is to blame for her death.
+As you can see, it's not a clear-cut decision when deciding who is to blame.

-However, today you are going to act as lawyers for the prosecution in a court of law.
+Today, you are going to act as lawyers for the prosecution in a court of law.
 You will need to decide who is most at fault and then you will argue your case against them.
-There is unfortunately (as you now know) plenty of contrasting evidence that could weaken your case.
+However, there is (as you now know) plenty of contrasting evidence that could weaken your case.